● 1959.05 — The first homosexual uprising in the US occurs at Cooper Do-nuts in Los Angeles.

 ● 1929.05.22 — Lesbian, Katharine Lee Bates, author of America the Beautiful dies.

-● 2013.05.23 — The Boy Scouts of America’s national governing body voted to rescind the long-standing ban on homosexual youth.
+● 2013.05.23 — The Boy Scouts of America’s national governing body votes to rescind the long-standing ban on homosexual youth.
 Effective January 1st 2014: “No youth may be denied membership in the Boy Scouts of America on the basis of sexual orientation or preference alone.”
 The ban still exists for Scout leaders.

 ● 2004.05.24 — The Salvation Army threatens to leave New York City if Mayor Michael Bloomberg enforces a new ordinance requiring all groups with city contracts to offer benefits to the same-sex partners of employees.
 Bloomberg, who opposed the ordinance, doesn’t enforce it.